Hardball Tactics in Negotiation Definition & Examples

 This tactic is usually applied to the gambling situation.
 When I play mahjong with my family members, I maintain my poker face even though the mahjong I drew is good, and I win the game.
 But, I stay calm to distract my opponents’ attention, not to sense my happiness.
 After that, I pretend that I want mahjong A, but my target is mahjong J. Then, I successfully won the game by misleading the other family members to discover my true intention.

-Nibble Tactic
+4. Nibble Tactic

 The nibble tactic refers to asking for a minor concession to make the deal final.
 Usually, negotiators use this tactic after a long time of negotiation between them.
 The negotiator needs to add a small item to complete the deal or agreement.
+Many organizations utilize the nibble tactic to motivate the sales team to achieve targets.
+Production company launches a new product and adds it to other items.

 Nibble Negotiation Example-1

 For example, the customer will purchase a secondhand iPhone if the seller provides headphones and a charger at the same price.
-It happens at the end period of the negotiation when any party wants to close the deal.
+It happens at the end of the negotiation when any party wants to close the deal.

 Nibble Negotiation Example-2